-Poor circulation in diabetes is a common phenomenon.
-Often it affects their legs, which can eventually lead to amputation.
-The typical symptom of poor circulation is pain in the legs, especially while walking, that subsides upon resting.
+Most common symptom of poor circulation is pain in the legs.
+This pain comes on while walking and subsides upon resting.
 In severe cases, this pain is present even at rest.

 I often see patients who have undergone angioplasty of their heart arteries but are totally unaware that they may also have poor circulation in their legs.

 You should have a Doppler ultrasound test of your leg arteries if you have symptoms of poor circulation.
 This is a simple, noninvasive, outpatient test that can easily diagnose peripheral arterial disease in the legs.

 Prevention is the best treatment.
 Early diagnosis and appropriate treatment of Diabetes can prevent this devastating complication of diabetes.
 With my five-step treatment approach to Diabetes, I have been able to prevent leg amputation in the vast majority of my patients.

 Once you’ve developed poor circulation in your legs, aggressive control of diabetes – and other components of Insulin Resistance Syndrome – with appropriate drugs can prevent further progression.
 In this way, you may be able to save your limbs.